m2osw/iplock/README.md

 This technique allows other projects to add their own configuration files to open or block the ports they manage.

+## Addresses

+Addresses written using a domain name are converted to an IP address at the time ipload loads the configuration data. iptables does the same thing when it gets loaded.

+This means, if the domain name IP addresses change, you can _simply_ reload your firewall.
+However, while running, it will not automatically switch from the old address to the new one.

+**Note:** _simply_ reload... as you know, the DNS services cache IP addresses.
+Reloading your firewall _too soon_ may not pick the new address.

 ## Configuration Format

 The following shows the list of supported tags (see details below):

+_Note: This is being moved to the 'ipload' man page_

     [rule::<rule-name>]